james-allan-lloyd/james-allan-lloyd.github.io/content/agile-planning/agile-planning-story-development.md

 you're asking the PO if a given solution is acceptable to them.
 That doesn't have to be baked into the story before the sprint starts.

-# Creation
+# Creation: Stay in the Problem
 Stay in the problem domain as long as possible.
 Don't get bogged down in solutions.
 The most important thing when creating the story is getting the why are we doing this, why should we do this now, why should we do it in preference to anything else.
 Ie, the value.

-Once you have the value clarified, then you can start looking at the details.
+Once you have the value clarified, only then you can start looking at the details.

 Certainly don't start worrying about implementation.
 The implementation -> sizing cycle takes place later, where we start refining the value.